Div-Element/Java_Learning/README.md

 Java Learning Suite
 ===================

-This will be a rather extensive java tutorial suite for learning Java.
+This will be a rather extensive java lesson/assignment suite for learning Java from the ground up.

 I will be using it to teach one person in particular so dont be suprised if first names and jokes slip in...